 Yes, cloves can be quite overwhelming but I like it.
 I use equal part of cloves as other 3 spices but you can use half the amount if you don’t enjoy cloves as much as I do.

-IF YOU LIKE THIS PUMPKIN DESSERT, HERE ARE SOME MORE RECIPES YOU WILL LIKE:
+MORE DESSERT RECIPES YOU WILL LIKE:

 Brioche Pumpkin Pie Bread Pudding – Pumpkin pie and bread pudding came together here to create one luscious dessert.
 To take this comforting dessert to the next level, it’s topped with an easy Butter Rum Sauce and ice cream.